Last Updated on

 So how is all this connected to parents fighting in front of their kids?
 Same as always – children see, children do.

 Not only is your fight emotionally draining for your child, but it is also teaching him all the wrong things.
 And when you make him a passive or an active part of the fight, it is nothing less than emotional abuse.

-How to Avoid Kids Getting Affected by the Conflicts
+How to Prevent Kids From Getting Affected by the Conflicts

 While we don’t want our kids to be affected, we can’t really avoid conflict forever!
 What needs to be discussed, needs to be discussed.
 What we can do, however, is minimise the impact of such ‘discussions’ on our children.